SEND

 At Bedford Hall we support every child's wellbeing on a number of different levels and in a number of different ways.
 All children and parents are encouraged to follow 'Our School Rules', 'Methodist Values' and 'Home School Agreement'.

-We have a Pastoral Manager who provides support to children with SEND where appropriate.
-They also support behaviour and attendance.
+We have a Pastoral Manager who provides support to children with SEND where appropriate, including support for behaviour and attendance.
 If a child has a medical need, there are trained first aiders in Early Years, Key stage 1 and Key stage 2.
-Mrs Baxter facilitates all Health Care Plans.
+Mrs J Latu-Andrews and Miss V Connor facilitate all Health Care Plans.

-The Inclusion Manager and Pastoral Manager facilitate the pupil voice, where children have opportunities to share their views about their provision.
-They may do this through communication with their class teacher, support assistant or filling in a pupil voice sheet.
+The Inclusion Manager, Pastoral Manager and pupil committees facilitate the pupil voice, where children have opportunities to share their views about their provision.
+They may do this through communication with their class teacher, teaching assistants or filling in a pupil voice sheet.
 There is a parent questionnaire for SEND on the school website for all parents to share their views.

 Specialist Help